StefanSchroeder/Golang-Ellipsoid/README.md

 * Calculating distance and bearing when two locations with longitude and latitude are are given.
 * Calculate target location when one location with longitude and latitude and distance and bearing are given.
 * Supports several ellipsoids (incl.
 WGS84) out of the box.
+* Convert cartesian ECEF-coordinates to longitude, latitude, altitude and vice versa.

 ## Installation